 Medical Abortion (At-Home Abortion)

-A medical abortion is commonly known as Abortion Pill—a SAFE and EFFECTIVE method for an early abortion up to 9 weeks from last menstrual period.
+A medical abortion is commonly known as Abortion Pill—a SAFE and EFFECTIVE method for an early abortion up to 9 weeks.

-At Falls Church Healthcare we use 2 combinations of medications to end a pregnancy:
+At Falls Church Healthcare we use a combination of 2 medications to end a pregnancy:

 - Mifepristone and Misoprostol